keaganfrr-03/online_bakery_marketplace_v2/README.md

 python manage.py assign_vendor_ids --username john_vendor

-Reach out to me at eddie@ecns.co.za for any queries.
+Reach out to me at keaganschutte16@gmail.com for any queries.